danvk/boggle-paper/paper/paper.typ

   than 3625.
 (The average score of a board rolled with Boggle dice is closer to 120.)

-The former observation suggests that we should group boards together to reduce repeated work.
-The latter indicates that we have considerable “wiggle room” to upper bound the score rather than calculate it precisely.
+The first observation suggests that we should group boards together to reduce repeated work.
+The second indicates that we have considerable “wiggle room” to upper bound the score rather than calculate it precisely.